ykgoon/autogen-openaiext-client/README.md

 Currently in development.

-Timeline:
+Current status:

+1. Basic client works
+2. Install [Magentic-One](https://github.com/microsoft/autogen/tree/main/python/packages/autogen-magentic-one) and run `python examples/magentic_coder_example.py` for a sample usage with other autogen-based frameworks.
+3. Gemini-based tool calling through the API has issues with multiple tools.

+Next steps:

 1. Add tests to make sure the client works
+2. Collect other LLMs data and support easy initializations
-2. Add samples to show how to use the client
+3. Add samples to show how to use the client
-3. Update documentation for installation and usage
+4. Update documentation for installation and usage

 # Disclaimer